Raising Your Children and Building The Family of Your Dreams

 Providing enough guidance without trying to control too much.
 Setting appropriate limits around TV, computers and video games.

-Protecting them from porn.
+Protecting them from sexual abuse and porn.
 Guiding your kids through solving difficult problems.
 Discussing friendship issues and sexuality.

 Responding to Your Children's Mistakes with Discipline Rather Than Punishment